Office: Old Main, Room 403 A

 Dr. Bowman teaches a variety of courses related to the North American Southwest and modern United States history.

 Dr. Bowman is currently working on his first monograph, which is tentatively titled, Blood Oranges: Agriculture and Racial Difference in the Texas-Mexico Borderlands, 1900-1975.
 He is also actively at work on a number of smaller projects, including a new book-length edition of La comisión pesquisidora de la frontera del norte, which is a printed report of a Mexican government inquiry into transborder theft and violence that was first published in 1873.

 Dr. Bowman’s research interests include Mexican-Anglo relations in the nineteenth and twentieth centuries, the history of the modern border and surrounding regions, migrant labor, and Mexican and Mexican-American life in the modern United States.

-Dr. Bowman lives in Amarillo with his wife Celeste, and their cat, Prudence.
+Dr. Bowman lives in Amarillo.
 He enjoys music, pop culture, and cheap science fiction novels in his spare time.
 Also, like any good Texan, Dr. Bowman is an avid football fan.